divyatwri/Smart-Trainer-Calendar-PowerBI/README.md

 ## Project Overview

-This project is an interactive Power BI report designed to simplify trainer scheduling, availability tracking and workforce planning.
+This project is an interactive Power BI report designed to support trainer scheduling, availability tracking and workforce planning.

-The report converts daily trainer scheduling data into a clear visual planning solution where users can monitor trainer availability, confirmed engagements, tentative bookings, preparation work, internal work, leave and weekly offs in one place.
+The report converts daily trainer calendar data into a structured planning solution where users can monitor trainer availability, confirmed engagements, tentative bookings, preparation work, internal work, leave and weekly offs in one place.

 ## Objective

-The objective of this project is to build a practical workforce scheduling report that helps users answer key planning questions such as:
+The objective of this project is to create a clear and practical scheduling report that helps in understanding:

-* Which trainers are available for assignment?
+* Which trainers are available for assignment
-* Which trainers are already engaged?
+* Which trainers are already engaged
+* Which dates are reserved or tentative
-* Which bookings are confirmed, tentative or open?
+* Which trainers are on leave or weekly off
-* What is the workload and utilisation of each trainer?
+* How trainer workload and utilisation are distributed
-* Which trainer is suitable based on specialisation, location and availability?
-* How can scheduling decisions be made faster and more clearly?
+* How scheduling decisions can be made faster and more effectively

 ## Tools Used

 * Power BI
 * DAX
+* Power Query
 * Data Modelling
-* Power Query
 * Calendar Visual
 * Slicers and Interactive Filters
-* Excel / Sample Data
+* Excel

 ## Report Pages